cyberboy666/_rupture_/README.md

 take a look at the [full_bom](/hardware/bom/full_bom.csv) for this project to see where i am sourcing each part from

+## omitting parting

+if you know you will only power _rupture_ with a 5v supply then the __regulator__ part of the circuit (c7, c8, r1, r2, u1, sw9) can be omitted - just connect the middle and left pins on the sw9 footprint with a resistor leg to permanently select 5v power by-pass.

+also the values of capicitors on the glitch switches (c1-6) can be customised - i find smaller values are more interesting than larger ones.

 ## import into tayda

 - go to the [tayda quick order](https://www.taydaelectronics.com/quick-order/) and in bottom corner choose _add from file_